How ChildCareEd and Rasmussen University’s Alliance Can Help You Qualify for Up to 12 Credits and Tuition Savings - post

 Do I need a CDA to get partnership benefits?

-No. Any ChildCareEd training may help you qualify for the partnership benefits if you provide your transcript.
-A full CDA may add the 12-credit benefit.
+No. Any ChildCareEd training may help you qualify for the Alliance benefits if you provide your transcript.
+A full CDA may also help you qualify for up to 12 credits at Rasmussen University.

 Do I enroll through ChildCareEd?